mmr-driverless/acs_cosim/README.md

 Alternatively, if you already cloned the repository, you can initialize them by running `git submodule update --init --recursive`.

 Open the repository folder with Visual Studio.

 Configure the CMake cache either via "Project" in the toolbar or via context menu on the root CMakeLists.txt.

-You can build the project via "Build" in the toolbar and clicking "Build All".
+Build the project via "Build" in the toolbar and clicking "Build All".

-You can install the project via "Build" in the toolbar and clicking "Install".
+Install the project via "Build" in the toolbar and clicking "Install".
 This will create the release which you can zip up and upload to GitHub.

 ### Tools